Accelerated core collapse in tidally stripped self-interacting dark matter halos: Halo evolution

 To demonstrate the formation of the core and its subsequent collapse, we consider the evolution of an initially NFW halo with $\sigma_m = 5~\cm^2/\g$.
-Figure~\ref{fig:snapshots_NFW} show snapshots of the halo density profile, three-dimensional (3D) velocity dispersion, and luminosity at 5 different times.
+Figure~\ref{fig:snapshots_NFW} shows snapshots of the halo density profile, 3D velocity dispersion, and luminosity at 5 different times.
 We choose the same calibration $S_0 = (C, b) = (0.75, 1.38)$ and halo parameters ($\rho_s = 0.019~\Msun/\pc^3$ and $r_s = 2.59~\kpc$) used in the main text.
 The state of the halo in each panel of Fig.~\ref{fig:snapshots_NFW} is as follows: \begin{enumerate} \item $\tilde{t} = 0$: Initial NFW profile.
 The initial profile satisfies $\kappa_{\mathrm{SMFP}} \geq \kappa_{\mathrm{LMFP}}$ throughout the halo for $\sigma_m \lesssim 10~\cm^2/\g$ (cf.\ Fig.~\ref{fig:central_density_deviation}).
 In fact, heat transfer remains dominated by the LMFP physics until the core of the halo becomes sufficiently dense at $\tilde{t} \simeq 374$. \item $\tilde{t} = 1$: Core expansion.
-Self interactions thermalize the inner region of the halo, where the mean-free path $\lambda = 1/(\rho\sigma_m)$ is short.
+Self-interactions thermalize the inner region of the halo, where the mean-free path $\lambda = 1/(\rho\sigma_m)$ is short.
 As a result, the temperature ($\propto {\tilde{v}}^2$) near the center begins to increase, and the particles are pushed towards $r\sim r_s$.
 This leads to the formation of a gradually expanding core. \item $\tilde{t} = 53$: Formation of the isothermal core.
 The luminosity becomes entirely positive (shortly after a minimum central density of $\tilde{\rho}_c = 2.8 \, \rho_s$ is achieved at $\tilde{t} = 45$) after a period of core expansion, resulting from the thermalization within the innermost region of the halo.
 The core becomes isothermal, as $\tilde{v}$ is now nearly constant within this region.
-This time marks the turnaround of the central density evolution, seen in the left panel of \iftoggle{letter}{Fig.~\ref{fig:central_density_evolution}}{Fig.~2 in the main text} and in Fig.~\ref{fig:central_density_deviation}. \item $\tilde{t} = 351$: LMFP core collapse.
+This time marks the turnaround of the central density evolution, seen in the left panel of Figs.~\ref{fig:central_density_evolution} and \ref{fig:central_density_deviation}. \item $\tilde{t} = 351$: LMFP core collapse.
 The constant-density core becomes denser as it shrinks in size, while the density profile maintains its shape since the evolution is self-similar.
 The temperature uniformly increases within the core such that it remains isothermal.
 This phase corresponds to the solid lines in Fig.~\ref{fig:rho_core_temperature}. \item $\tilde{t} = 374.56$: SMFP core collapse.
 The condition $\kappa_{\mathrm{SMFP}} \geq \kappa_{\mathrm{LMFP}}$ is satisfied entirely within the core, and the halo central density deviates from the self-similar solution.
 At the time shown, the SMFP core has attained its maximum mass.
-The density and temperature begins to increase more rapidly within the SMFP core as the core becomes optically thick to self interactions.
-This final phase of evolution is shown as dashed lines in \iftoggle{letter}{Fig.~\ref{fig:rho_core_temperature}}{Fig.~3 of the main text}; the core retains a substantial amount of its mass until it reaches the relativistic instability to form a BH\@. \end{enumerate}
+The density and temperature begins to increase more rapidly within the SMFP core as the core becomes optically thick to self-interactions.
+This final phase of evolution is shown as dashed lines in Fig.~\ref{fig:rho_core_temperature}; the core retains a substantial amount of its mass until it reaches the relativistic instability to form a BH\@. \end{enumerate}